 Often when you are training for an event or playing a competitive sport it is easy to push through the pain barrier.
-However, physiotherapists believe that this can be dangerous if done repeatedly over a long period of time.
+However, physical therapists believe that this can be dangerous if done repeatedly over a long period of time.

-No one likes stretching, but physiotherapists know that it is beneficial before and after a workout – no matter what your age.
+No one likes stretching, but physical therapists know that it is beneficial before and after a workout – no matter what your age.
 If you are not doing any mobility work then this can lead to increased stiffness when working out which means a greater risk of injury.

 Stretching is essential for preventing injuries because it increases blood flow to muscles and joints, lubricates the body with synovial fluid which reduces wear on tendons and ligaments – allowing you to train more effectively without increasing your risk of an injury.

 Regular stretching also helps prevent adhesions or scar tissue build-up in a muscle.
-Physiotherapists, in accordance with the WHO recommends that you do mobility, exercises 4-5 times per week.
+Physical therapists, in accordance with the WHO recommend that you do mobility, exercises 4-5 times per week.

-Book Your Appointment Today At Dublin Physio & Chiropractic
+Book Your Appointment Today At Dublin Physical & Chiropractic